boschresearch/py-cx-ids/edc-dev-env/Readme.md

 ```
 # build is only required once or after changes
 ./build.sh
+# to rebuild from latest source use
+./build.sh --no-cache
+# or specify a dedicated service, e.g.
+./build.sh --no-cache pycxids

 # now start the infrastructure, e.g. a daps (mocked version of it) and the vault with the secrets
 ./start_infrastructure.sh
 # wait a few seconds and run